What is MySQL: A Beginner’s Guide to the Popular Database System

 In addition, thanks to its relational database structure, it allows you to access and connect to different tables easily.
 In this way, the database model you will set up will work with performance.

-MySQL uses an access system that provides authentication through the hosting provider and an encrypted password system for security.
-MySQL clients can connect to MySQL Server using various protocols, including TCP/IP ports on any platform.
+It uses an access system that provides authentication through the hosting provider and an encrypted password system for security.
+Their clients can connect to MySQL Server using various protocols, including TCP/IP ports on any platform.
 MySQL also supports several clients and utilities, command-line programs, and administrative tools such as MySQL Workbench.

 Extensions of MySQL, also known as different versions, include:

 • MariaDB is a popular community-developed MySQL drop-in replacement using MySQL APIs and commands.
-Percona Server with XtraDB is an advanced version of MySQL known for its horizontal scalability feature.
+Percona Server with XtraDB is an advanced version of it known for its horizontal scalability feature.

-To use MySQL, you must first install MySQL Server on your computer.
-Programs that enable you to use MySQL easily are as follows.
+To use it, you must first install MySQL Server on your computer.
+Programs that enable you to use it easily are as follows.

 • XAMPP